Gaopeng-Bai/Gradient-Secure/README.md

-# Experiments on CIFAR&MINIST datasets with gradient encryption.
+# Experiments on CIFAR & MINIST datasets with gradient encryption.

 ## Introduction